Bet on the Farm

 With the glittering lights and 24-hour action on the Las Vegas Strip, it’s easy to forget that the city is actually a hotbed of historical significance.
 It's also hard to imagine that the dry desert was once home to natural springs and abundant water.

 Welcome to the Springs Preserve, the birthplace of fabulous Las Vegas.
 The 180-acre cultural and historic attraction sits on the site of those former springs, offering state-of-the-art exhibits, galleries, hiking trails, live animal shows and botanical gardens that teach visitors about the city’s rich heritage -- while also getting them to think about its future.
+The 70,000-square-foot Nevada State Museum is also located on the property.

 Listed on the National Register of Historic Places, the Springs Preserve is run by the Las Vegas Valley Water District, the agency that manages the city's water and promotes conservation.
 From recreation to education, the entire family will enjoy this respite from the hustle and bustle of the Strip.